utk09-NCL/scss-variables-completion/README.md

 3. Adjust the logLevel setting to "debug" for more information
 4. Use the "Refresh Variables" command to force a rescan
 5. Ensure your workspace doesn't exceed the maxScanDepth setting
+6. If scanning is slow, try adjusting the performance settings:
+   - Reduce maxFilesPerBatch if memory usage is high
+   - Increase batchScanDelay if CPU usage is high
+   - Disable parallelScanning if experiencing stability issues
+   - Adjust maxFileSize to skip large files
+   - Add more patterns to additionalExcludePatterns

 ## License